What to Do After a Car Accident in Missouri

 - Insurance policy number

 This information is necessary for processing your insurance claim.
-Answer all police questions truthfully.6
+In addition, make sure to answer all police questions truthfully

 #4: Watch What You Say to Other Drivers

 - Don’t admit fault or accuse the other driver of anything.
-Don’t say “I’m sorry” or “That was my fault” even if you think you are the at-fault driver.
+Don’t say, “I’m sorry” or “It was my fault” even if you think you are the at-fault driver.
 Allow time for a full investigation to uncover all of the facts.

-- Don’t tell the other driver what you were doing at the time of the accident.7
+- Don’t tell the other driver what you were doing at the time of the accident

 #5: Call the Police